ultimate271/notes/dastoyevsky/brothers03.01.md

 loved his meek, obedient wife; but he really did love her, and she knew it.

+#### Marfa's loyalty to her husband, as we recall a story of her dancing with Fyodor's harlem
 Marfa Ignatyevna was by no means foolish; she was probably, indeed, cleverer than her husband, or, at least, more prudent than he in worldly affairs, and yet she had given in to him in everything without question or